LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/assist.md

     <img alt="test" class="fancyimage" style="width:800px" src="img/ConvoBuilder/assist_assignEntity3.png">

 {: .important}
-For several examples of how slot filling works, see [here](conversation-builder-variables-slots-slots.html).
+There are [several examples of how slot filling works](conversation-builder-variables-slots-slots.html).
 Also, be aware that you can’t use Assist to assign *global entities* to questions; you can only use Assist to assign *custom entities* to questions.
 To assign a global entity to a question, manually add the rule that creates the slot.